teambit/docs/docs/getting-started/initializing-workspace.md

 :::

-Install all dependencies needed for your workspace.
+Once you are inside that directory you can then install all dependencies needed for your workspace.

 :::note Action Required